grafana/grafana-infinity-datasource/.github/ISSUE_TEMPLATE/showcase.md

 **Describe what you have done**

-Simle description of what you have done
+Simple description of what you have done

 **Screenshots**